 - Has completed at least one course in Judaic Studies at the University of Manitoba;

-- is enrolled part-time or full-time in any school or faculty at the University of Manitoba or any other accredited university (Canadian or international) to pursue Judaic Studies, in the year in which The grant is tenable, with the provisos that:
+- is enrolled part-time or full-time in any school or faculty at the University of Manitoba or any other accredited university (Canadian or international) to pursue Judaic Studies, in the year in which the scholarship is tenable, with the provisos that:

 - A student who is pursuing an academic program of study may register at any accredited university; or